QTM350/-ACCENTing-AWS_Transcribe-Accuracy-Code/README.md

 ---
 # ACCENTing Transcribe’s Accuracy-Code
-This project uses AWS Transcribe to convert English texts into five multiple distinct non-native English accents.
+This project uses AWS Transcribe to convert five multiple distinct non-native English accents into transcribed texts.

 In combination with AWS Transcribe, we used Amazon S3 buckets to store our data output from AWS Transcribe.
 These tools allow us to do all the necessary conversions in order to make our project successful.